f5devcentral/f5-rseries-training/docs/rseries_security.rst

   :align: center
   :scale: 70%

-You can click on any user that has been defined, and assing the appropriate role ot them.
+You can click on any user that has been defined, and assign the appropriate role ot them.

 .. image:: images/rseries_security/imageres-admin2.png
   :align: center